AgataMaria/CSNotes-missed-semester/CSNotes-L6.md

 - **root** is the top of the model - like a directory that contains all trees

 ### Where do snapshots live then?
-So snapshots are like bubbles that contain all of the trees and blobs **in their current state** (at the time of snapshot).
+So snapshots are like bubbles that **CONTAIN ALL** of the trees and blobs **in their current state** (at the time of snapshot).
 Every snapshot points to a previous snapshot
 :heart: <---- :heart: <---- :heart:
 firsts - - - next - - - most recent

+It doesn't have to be this linear!

+firsts - - - next - - - most recent
+:heart: <---- :heart: <---- :heart:
+\----------------^-- :purple_heart:
+\- - - - - - - - - - - fork based on the 2nd snapshot